enoch-ng/Dota2HelperBot/README.md

 	"token": String that will be the bot's token "prefix": String representing the command prefix
-	"owner": String representing your Discord user ID "default_server": String, ID of the server to use for channel-specific messages.
-Leave blank for the bot to always post updates in the default channel
-	"join_channel": String, ID of the channel you want the bot to post welcome messages in "matches_channel": String, ID of the channel you want the bot to post match notifications in "changenick_interval": Int, number of seconds to wait before changing nickname again "api_interval": Int, number of seconds to wait before making another call to Valve's API (recommended to be greater than 1) "apikey": String representing your Steam API key "filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues) "notable_leagues": Array of ints representing the IDs of leagues you want to track "filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name "victory_messages": Bool, controls the victory messages setting (see below) "no_repeat_matches": Bool, controls the norepeatmatches setting (see below) "save_match_data": Bool, controls logging of data obtained from API calls "verbose": Bool, enables a bit more information in the program output
+	"owner": String representing your Discord user ID "changenick_interval": Int, number of seconds to wait before changing nickname again "api_interval": Int, number of seconds to wait before making another call to Valve's API (recommended to be greater than 1) "apikey": String representing your Steam API key "filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues) "notable_leagues": Array of ints representing the IDs of leagues you want to track "filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name "no_repeat_matches": Bool, controls the norepeatmatches setting (see below) "save_match_data": Bool, controls logging of data obtained from API calls "verbose": Bool, enables a bit more information in the program output